marimeireles/discord-scraper/README.md

     - Under "OAuth2 URL Generator", select "bot" in the scopes section.
     - Choose the necessary permissions (at minimum, "Read Messages").
     - Copy the generated URL and use it to invite the bot to your server.
-3. **Configure the Script**:
-    - Open the Python script and replace `'Your Server Name'` with the name of your Discord server.
-    - Replace `'general'` with the name of the channel from which you want to collect messages.
-    - Replace `'YOUR_BOT_TOKEN'` with the token you copied earlier.

 ## Usage